peterczegledy/Python_TUI/cmd_window/readme.md

 Label(text: str, posx: int, posy: int)
 ```
 ```
-text: Text of the label
+-text: Text of the label
-posx: The x position of the label
+-posx: The x position of the label
-posy: The y position of the label
+-posy: The y position of the label
 ```
 ### Button
 A clickable element that displays custom text and can be activated using the SPACE key.